 Setting program goals is a team effort and should include leadership as well as the mentoring program manager.
 It is also important to be realistic when defining goals for the program.
 Use the SMART goal setting technique, that is, make goals specific, measurable, attainable, realistic and time-sensitive.

 Workplace mentoring programs that are well-defined and structured can be successful at changing many elements of an organization’s atmosphere.
+Many mentoring programs provide employees with the incentives to encourage their participation.
 Creating a more positive place, improving diversity in your workforce and enhancing teamwork are all ways that mentoring programs can help an organization.
 They can even help you attract new, highly-skilled talent.
 But, you won’t be able to achieve that unless you have a plan and define your goals.

 In addition to the goals set for the mentoring program by the organization, each mentor-mentee pair should define goals at the beginning of their relationship.
 These goals are going to be more mentee-specific and revolve around what the participants expect to give and receive from the mentorship.